karlwith/Raw-Neural-Net/README.md

 # Font Colour Predictor
 This program implementa a basic multi-layer perceptron neural network from scratch, and then applies it to a novel dataset, to predict the ideal font color to display (b, w) over a given background (r, g, b).

+The largest limitation of this project is the subjective bias transferred from the training data, of what font colour looks good on a given background colour.
+This is just a POC, and the training data could be profiled to a given use case.

 ## Build and Run
 ### Prerequisites
 - .NET 9.0+
 ### Linux